johnmartins/am-geoalt/readme.md

 To use the GUI you need wxPython.
 The installation of wxPython on windows is no different than the usual (`pip install -U wxPython`), but for linux you might have to do some research.

 # Using the GUI
+To start the GUI run `python3 gui.py`.
+The wxPython module is required for the GUI to run properly.

 The GUI is by default setup for orientation optimization.

-To start the GUI run `python3 gui.py`

 To run the geometry alteration algorithm, set max iterations > 0 (eg. 1000).
 Then choose if you want to use orientation optimization or not (note that orientation optimization is very time consuming).
 To disable orientation optimization uncheck the checkbox "analyze optimal orientation".